asen16/high-schools-analysis/analysis/README.md

-2. To generate Figure 4:
+2. To generate Figure 4 of the study:

   ```pyfunctiontypecomment
    python graph_high_school_exam_bubble.py
    ```

-3. To generate Figure 5a:
+3. To generate Figure 5a of the study:

  ```pyfunctiontypecomment
    python graph_high_school_efficiency_factor_bubble.py
    ```

-4. To generate Figure 5b:
+4. To generate Figure 5b of the study:

  ```pyfunctiontypecomment
    python graph_high_school_efficiency_factor_bar.py
    ```

-4. To generate Figure 7a:
+4. To generate Figure 7a of the study:

  ```pyfunctiontypecomment
    python graph_province_efficiency_factor_bubble.py
    ```
-4. To generate Figure 7b:
+4. To generate Figure 7b of the study:

  ```pyfunctiontypecomment
    python graph_province_efficieny_factor_map.py